armin-reichert/pacman/README.md

 I looked into existing code, for example [here](https://github.com/leonardo-ono/Java2DPacmanGame) or [here](https://github.com/yichen0831/Pacman_libGdx) or [here](https://github.com/urossss/Pac-Man) which I find not bad at all.
 But I wanted something different, namely an implementation where you can directly see the underlying state machines.

-## State machines
+## Finite-state machines

-There are many possibilities of implementing *finite state machines* in software: from basic switch-statements, function pointers (C, C++) to object-oriented "state pattern"-based implementations.
+There are many possibilities of implementing *finite-state machines* in software: from basic switch-statements, function pointers (C, C++) to object-oriented "state pattern"-based implementations.
 There are also ready-to-use libraries like [Appcelerate](http://www.appccelerate.com/), [Stateless4j](https://github.com/oxo42/stateless4j) or [Squirrel](http://hekailiang.github.io/squirrel/).
 What should you do?

-The low-level implementations using switch-statements or function pointers (if your programming language supports this) are the most performant ones but as long a you achieve the performance goals for your game (60 frames/updates per second) you can use whatever you like.
+The low-level implementations using switch-statements or function pointers (if your programming language supports this) are the most performant ones but as long as you achieve the performance goals for your game (60 frames/updates per second) you can use whatever you like.
 Of course, using  a higher-level implementation should make your code more readable and easier to maintain.

 I decided to write my own [state machine implementation](https://github.com/armin-reichert/statemachine), which was a good exercise and really fun because of the availability of lambda expressions and method references.